WebReflection/coincident/README.md

 If all of this is clear, it's possible to use *coincident* module as bridge between *worker* exported features / utilities consumed asynchronously by the *main* thread any time it needs to.

 This still unlocks tons of use cases out there, but it's definitively a constrained and limited experience.

+#### XMLHttpRequest synchronous fallback

+If your application has issues with headers needed to enable *SharedArrayBuffer* on your project/page, as example *iframes* or other remote related things don't work as expected, you can still use a *Service Worker* based fallback that intercepts synchronous *xhr* calls.

+To create the file out of the box use `npx coincident ./sw.js` then pass that file to *coincident* while initializing as `{ serviceWorker: './sw.js' }`.
+This will be a tad slower than just headers enabled via `mini-coi` or your server and it might have issues on iOS devices due their rate-limits and *SW killl switch* but there's literally nothing else I could do to prevent those devices from stop working via *ServiceWorker* and *Apple* is well aware of all the issues they have around this topic so let's hope for the best.